 In an attempt to establish touchpoints for customers to touch and feel their merchandise, Online brands and marketplaces are going Offline.
 The touchpoints can be in the form of collection centers, express retail stores and vintage locations, e.g. shopping malls

 Interestingly, Online brands and marketplaces are trying various means to court customers including:

-These are fulfillment options gaining popularity with online stores and shoppers alike.
-They allow a shopper to buy online and then collect the purchase from the store.
-Retailers like Argos etc. are not considered as competitors anymore, but partners in a win-win strategy.
+Fulfillment options like these are gaining huge popularity among online store owners and shoppers alike.
+They allow a shopper to buy from an online channel and then collect the items from the retail store.
+Today, retailers like Argos are not considered as competitors, but partners in this win-win situation.

 The Offline – Online – Offline continuum throws up multiple collaboration opportunities for the entire ecosystem.